Carlo Costly: Club career

 His early success earned him a chance with Polish club GKS Bełchatów, who loaned him for half a season.
 Having impressed, the club spent a record €500,000 on signing him.

 After a while he became unsettled in Poland, and was linked in the press with a move to Football League Championship side Plymouth Argyle, and supposedly linked with League One side Leeds United, before being reported to be on trial with Premier League side Birmingham City.
 Costly remained at GKS Bełchatów for the time being.

 In January 2009, Costly joined Birmingham City of the second tier of English football on loan until the end of the 2008–09 season.
 He made his debut for the club on 7 February 2009, coming on as a second-half substitute in a 1–1 draw with Burnley.
 The loan was not made permanent at the end of the season.

 On 24 January 2010, Costly was bought by SC Vaslui, signing a 3.5-year contract.
 He was injured and treated in Italy where they told him he would recover before 2010 FIFA World Cup, but he was unable to rejoin the Honduras national football team due to FIFA rules.
 He then went on to sign for Atlas in Mexico, once he recovered from his injury.

 Costly spent the latter part of the 2011 Major League Soccer season on loan with Houston Dynamo.
 In September 2012, Veria F.C. announced Carlos Costly's transfer.

 Costly joined China League One side Guizhou Zhicheng on 24 July 2013.
 On 4 August, he scored two goals in his debut against Yanbian Baekdu Tigers.

-Costly signed with Real España on 2 January 2014.
-After the 2014 World Cup, he stated he would not return to the national team.
-He joined Gaziantepspor at the beginning of the 2014–15 season which was his first club since retiring from international duty.
+Costly signed for Real España on 2 January 2014.
+After the 2014 FIFA World Cup, he stated he would not return to the national team and joined Gaziantepspor at the beginning of the 2014–15 season.

-In 2015 he joined Olimpia and in 2019 he ended his stage at Olimpia, signing contract with Marathón.
+In 2015, Costly joined Olimpia, a move that lasted four years until his signing for Marathón.